amelnik92f/school-go/GEOCODING.md

 ## Performance Considerations

-- **Selective Geocoding**: Only standalone projects (without school numbers) are geocoded, significantly reducing API calls
+- **Selective Geocoding**: Only standalone/orphaned projects are geocoded:
+  - Projects without school numbers
+  - Projects with school numbers that don't exist in the schools table (orphaned)
+  - Projects with existing school numbers are skipped instantly
-- **Time**: Depends on the number of standalone projects
+- **Time**: Depends on the number of standalone/orphaned projects
   - ~10-20 standalone projects: ~20-40 seconds
   - ~50-100 standalone projects: ~1-2 minutes
-  - Projects with school numbers are skipped instantly
 - **Rate Limiting**: Cannot be parallelized due to Nominatim's rate limits (1 req/1.1s)
 - **Failures**: Projects that fail geocoding are still stored (with 0,0 coordinates) and logged